Paris Theatre de la Ville Entertainment Venue

 However, because of her Jewish background, when Paris was under occupation during World War II, the Theatre Sarah Bernhardt was renamed yet again, and this time took the name of Theatre de la Cite, but it reverted back to the name of this actress after the war had come to an end.

 Yet by the 1960s the building required major renovations and the interior was completely demolished and the only things that remained were the walls, roof and the original facade.
 The architect chosen was Jean Perottet along with designer Rene Allio, who also designed the Theatre national de Chaillot at the Palais de Chaillot, so that the theatre could accommodate more contemporary scenography with bleachers and without pillars.
-And in the December of 1968, the theatre reopened once again, but this time with a new name of Theatre de la Ville, or theatre of the city, and then in 1990 the original facade by Gabriel Davioud was listed as one of the historical monuments in Paris.
+And in the December of 1968, the theatre reopened once again, but this time with a new name of Paris Theatre de la Ville, or theatre of the city, and then in 1990 the original facade by Gabriel Davioud was listed as one of the historical Paris monuments.

-About Theatre de la Ville
+About the Paris Theatre de la Ville Entertainment Venue

 It promotes these three different forms of art with performances, not just from France, but from all around the world in order to bring a completely unique cultural atmosphere to its audiences with over 100 different programmes each year.